Hs topics boots rev

-Topics allow you to group objectives by subject - like trailer safety, or jumping skills, or hoof care.
+Topics allow you to group objectives by subject — like unmounted safety, jumping skills, hoof care or equine behavior — and plan lessons that span several Levels.

 Learning Levels Topics